Nicolas Roy: Vegas Golden Knights

 Roy with the Golden Knights in 2024.

 On June 26, 2019, Roy was traded by the Hurricanes, along with a conditional 2021 fifth-round pick, to the Vegas Golden Knights in exchange for Erik Haula.
 He attended their 2019 training camp and played alongside fellow French speaker Jonathan Marchessault, which he said helped him a lot.

 During the 2019–20 season, Roy frequently moved between the Golden Knights and their AHL affiliate, the Chicago Wolves, making up 15 of 67 total transactions by December.
 He recorded his first career NHL goal on October 27, in a 5–2 win over the Anaheim Ducks.
 His goal, which turned out to be the game-winner, occurred while centering the Knights' fourth line with Ryan Reaves and William Carrier.
 Later that season, he recorded a goal with an assist from Nick Cousins and Nick Holden, making them the first trio of "Nicks" to combine on a goal.
 On April 22, 2020, Roy signed a two-year contract extension with the Golden Knights that accounted for $750,000 against the salary cap.

 Toronto Maple Leafs

 On July 1, 2025, Roy was traded by Vegas to the Toronto Maple Leafs.
 In return, the Golden Knights received right winger Mitch Marner as part of a sign-and-trade deal.

+Colorado Avalanche

+After only half a season with Toronto, Roy was traded to the Colorado Avalanche on March 5, 2026, in exchange for a conditional first-round draft pick in 2027 and a conditional fifth-round pick in 2026.